pytchlang/pytch-vm/doc/source/user/sprite.rst

 .. function:: Class.the_original()

-   This returns a reference to the *original* object that this clone is a copy of.
+   This returns a reference to the *original* instance of the mentioned sprite class.
 This can be used to look up variables or send messages to the original object.
-If it is run by the original Sprite then it returns a reference to itself.
 Notice that this method is run using the class name (for example ``Kitten.the_original()``), not the ``self`` object.

 .. function:: Class.all_clones()